 Because of quantization errors, differentiating DSD from PCM is nearly possible and always confusing to even great sound experts.

 The difference that occurs between the value closest to the digital signal to analog signal is what is referred to as noise in this topic.

 DSD has a higher volume and hence it can be heard even in silence, unlike PCM where noise is evenly distributed across its sample rate.

-PCM and DSD are not that easy to tell apart from the other often.
+PCM and DSD are not that easy to tell apart from each other often.
 They are like identical twins.
-This is because of similarity in resolution with a difference in bit depths, and sampling rates.
+This is because of the similarity in resolution with a difference in bit depths, and sampling rates.

 What is DSD over PCM?

 DoP or (DSD Over PCM) is a way to transport DSD audio through USB ports that don’t have a DSD driver.
 In the lower 16 bits of a 176.4/24 sampling rate, each set of 16 DSD bits is stored as PCM bits.
 Each sample has an 8-bit DoP header attached to it.
 The DAC at the playback end must be DoP compatible in order to reconstruct the PCM bits into a continuous DSD stream.